hl7au/au-fhir-ps/input/pagecontent/aucdi.md

   <div>
     <img src="aucdi2ps.png" alt="AUCDI and AU Patient Summary Development Approach" style="width:55%"/>
   </div>
-*Figure 1: AUCDI and AU PS Development Approach*
+*Figure 1: AUCDI and AU PS development approach*
 <br/><br/>

 An interpretation of AUCDI clinical information requirements through community consensus is undertaken to define support for the exchange of clinical and administrative data within technical constraints.
 Note that: